jayshah15028/Motion-Planning-Algorithms/README.md

 # Motion-Planning-Algorithms

 There are plenty of motion planning algorithms developed for finding a feasible path between 2 points in a given map.
-They are categorized as:
+They are categorized as:<br/>
-Grid-based Search Algorithms - Dijkstra, A* Interval-based Search Algorithms
+Grid-based Search Algorithms - Dijkstra, A*<br/>
+Interval-based Search Algorithms<br/>
-Geometric Algorithms - Visibility Graph, Cell Decomposition, Minkowski Sum Artificial Potential Field Algorithms
+Geometric Algorithms - Visibility Graph, Cell Decomposition, Minkowski Sum<br/>
+Artificial Potential Field Algorithms<br/>
 Sampling Based Algorithms